 Days 1 - 4 : Samburu, Kenya

 Stay at Saruni Samburu for 3 nights

-You will arrive into Nairobi where you will be met and transferred to the domestic airport for your scenic flight to the glorious Samburu National Reserve where you will spend 3 nights.
+Your holiday begins as you land at Nairobi International Airport where you will be met and transferred to the domestic airport for your scenic flight to the beautiful Samburu National Reserve.
 Located in the drier and rugged region of Northern Kenya, Samburu National Reserve is considered to be one of Kenya's most scenic regions and is home to one of the highest concentrations of elephant and the rare Grevy's zebra.
-Here you will spend three nights at Saruni Samburu, a beautiful and luxurious six villa lodge in the private Kalama Conservancy.
+Here you will spend 3 nights at Saruni Samburu, a beautiful and luxurious six villa lodge in the private Kalama Conservancy.
 Spend your time walking, on game drives, and visiting local Samburu tribal villages.
 Guided by expert Samburu warriors through their ancient lands you can learn all about their traditions, culture and history.
 This is a fascinating and very special experience.